pixelwolf-org/pixelwolf-actions/README.md

 **Key Components**

 - **`README.md`**: High-level documentation for the repository.
-- **`actions/`**: Contains subdirectories for each action.
+- **`.github/actions/`**: Contains subdirectories for each action.
-  - **`my-action/`**: Each action folder includes:
-    - **`action.yml`**: Defines the action's metadata and functionality.
+  - **`action-name.yml`**: Defines the action's metadata and functionality.
+- **`.github/workflows/`**: Contains reusable workflow templates that can be referenced across projects:
+  - **`workflow-name.yml`**: Defines the reusable workflow configuration.
+- **`docs/`**: Includes documentation for actions, workflows, and examples:
+  - **`actions/`**: Contains documentation for each action.
-    - **`README.md`**: Provides action-specific documentation, including input parameters, output details, and usage examples.
+    - **`action-name.md`**: Provides action-specific documentation, including input parameters, output details, and usage examples.
+  - **`workflows/`**: Contains documentation for each workflow.
+    - **`workflow-name.md`**: Documents the workflow's purpose, inputs, and implementation details.
-- **`examples/`**: Includes example workflows and related documentation for better understanding and usage:
+  - **`examples/`**: Includes example workflows and related documentation for better understanding and usage.
-  - **`my-example/`**: Each example folder includes:
-    - **`workflow.yml`**: Demonstrates how to implement a complete workflow by using the actions.
-    - **`README.md`**: Provides workflow documentation, including placeholder, used actions and configurations.
+    - **`examples-docs.md`**: Provides workflow documentation, including placeholder, used actions, and configurations.
-- **`workflows/`**: Contains reusable workflow templates that can be referenced across projects:
-  - **`my-workflow/`**: Each workflow folder includes:
-    - **`workflow.yml`**: Defines the reusable workflow configuration.
-    - **`README.md`**: Documents the workflow's purpose, inputs, and implementation details.

 We welcome contributions to improve and expand our custom actions.
 Follow these guidelines when contributing:

 ### Adding a New Action

-1. Create a new folder under `./actions/` with the action name (e.g., `new-action`).
+1. Create a new file under `.github/actions/` with the action name (e.g., `new-action.yml`).
-2. Add an `action.yml` file to define the action's functionality.
-3. Include a `README.md` with clear documentation for inputs, outputs, and usage examples.
+2. Include a `action-name.md` readme file in `docs/actions/` with clear documentation for inputs, outputs, and usage examples.
-4. Test the action in a sample workflow before pushing changes to the repository.
+3. Test the action in a sample workflow before pushing changes to the repository.

 ### Adding a New Workflow

-1. Create a new folder under `./workflows/` with the workflow name (e.g., `new-workflow`).
+1. Create a new file under `.github/workflows/` with the workflow name (e.g., `new-workflow.yml`).
-2. Add a `workflow.yml` file to define the reusable workflow configuration.
-3. Include a `README.md` with comprehensive documentation covering:
+2. Include a `workflow-name.md` readme in `docs/workflows/` with comprehensive documentation covering:
    - Purpose and use cases
    - Required inputs and configurations
    - Implementation examples
-4. Test the workflow in a sample project before committing.
+3. Test the workflow in a sample project before committing.

 ### Updating an Existing Action or Workflow

 1. Update the relevant files in the action's or workflow's directory.
 2. Test your changes thoroughly to ensure they work as expected.
-3. Revise the documentation (`README.md`) to reflect any modifications.
+3. Revise the documentation (`readme.md`) to reflect any modifications.
 4. If updating a workflow, verify compatibility with existing implementations.

 ### Guidelines